kawen25/Projects_Kailey_Wen/README.md

 ### Interesting Aggregates

-Now let's look at the distribution of outages across months to see if there is any correlation to power outages and a given month.
-First we will create a pivot table to aggregate the power outages per month per year.
+Another question I had about the data was if there was any months in particular that there were more power outages.
+In the beginning of my investigation, I suspected that variables related to climate and location could possibly influence number of power outages.
+To answer these questions I decided to look at the distribution of outages across months to see if there is any correlation to power outages and a given month.
+First I created a pivot table to aggregate the power outages per month per year.
-Now let's look at the distribution of outages across months to see if there is any correlation to power outages and a given month.
-First we will create a pivot table to aggregate the power outages per month per year.
+Shown below is distribution of outages across months.

 |   YEAR |   January |   February |   March |   April |   May |   June |   July |   August |   September |   October |   November |   December |
 |-------:|----------:|-----------:|--------:|--------:|------:|-------:|-------:|---------:|------------:|----------:|-----------:|-----------:|